Craft Beer Muses

-One of the most manipulated styles today is the India Pale Ale (IPA).
-According the Brewers Association, there are three official categories of IPA (four if you include the American Black Ale, often referred to as a Black IPA):
+One of the most manipulated styles today is the India pale ale (IPA).
+The Brewers Association style guidelines recognize three official categories of IPA (four if you include the American black ale, often referred to as a black IPA):

 Although those are the only styles of IPA that are defined and judged, the spectrum of IPA sub-categories is not limited to three.
-Essentially, outside of changing its color, there are two ways that brewers manipulate the style.
-Take an IPA base recipe and ferment it with an atypical yeast strand, or take a different style of beer and hop it as if it were an IPA.
+Essentially, outside of changing its color, there are two ways that brewers manipulate the style: 1) Take an IPA base recipe and ferment it with an atypical yeast strand; 2) take a different style of beer and hop it as if it were an IPA.

 Today, I am attempting to name and describe some of the not-yet defined sub-categories of IPA emerging in the marketplace.
 Please note that as with most experimental beer styles without official guidelines, these sub-categories are still slightly ambiguous and open to interpretation.